With His Absence, My Artist Father Taught Me the Art of Vanishing

 Love your drawings

 Bonnie Tsui is the author of the award-winning American Chinatown.
 She has written about wildfires, Michelin street food, big-wave women surfers, shark fin soup, and China’s dancing grannies for The New York Times, California Sunday, The Atlantic, and Pop-Up Magazine.
 Her next book, Why We Swim, will be published by Algonquin Books in Spring 2020.

 Enter your email address to receive notifications for author Bonnie Tsui

-You have been added to the notification list for author Bonnie Tsui
+Confirmation link sent to your email to add you to notification list for author Bonnie Tsui

 More in this series